Shivani00-1/Shivani00-1/README.md

 - 👋 Hi, I’m @Shivani00-1
-- 👀 I’m interested in web development
+- 👀 I’m interested in Front-End & Back-End Web Development, and Software Engineering
 - 🌱 I’m currently learning SQL, Python, and Java
-- 🤝 I’m looking to collaborate on exciting web projects
+- 🤝 I’m looking to collaborate on innovative tech projects
 - 📫 How to reach me: shivanigolla030@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Honey never spoils!
 Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3000 years old and still perfectly edible.